CODE-at-TACC/summer-2015/robotics/01-setup.md

 ## Configure the Raspberry Pi

-:star: You only need to follow these steps on the Pi unit destined for use in the BrickPi.
+:star: Follow these steps on the both the Pi unit destined for use in the BrickPi as well as the system used to control it.

 ### Basic settings